-Our students love the tattered books that inhabit their shelves because they know how the tattering occurred…those books were their constant companions for months at a time, and the wisdom and stories they contain have invaded every corner of the imagination.
-We court books like a lover courts his mistress, falling in love with them even to the point of allowing them to govern our thoughts and actions.
+Our students love the tattered books that inhabit their shelves because they know how the tattering occurred…those books were their constant companions for months at a time, and the wisdom and stories they contain have invaded every corner of their imagination.
+They court books like a lover courts his mistress, falling in love with them even to the point of allowing them to govern their thoughts and actions.

-But there is something more primary than a book that also needs to invade our imaginations.
-The Wilderness, or “God’s first book,” is the first subject of our students’ study; they immerse themselves in it and learn its lessons both through hard knocks and through silent contemplation of its beauty.
+But there is something more primary than a book that also needs to invade their imaginations.
+The Wilderness, or “God’s First Book,” is the first subject of our students’ study; they immerse themselves in it and learn its lessons both through hard knocks and through silent contemplation of its beauty.
 The Wilderness is both unforgiving and untamed, which forms prudence and courage, and it is the vessel that contains, undiluted, God’s created beauty.
 It is, therefore, the perfect first teacher for those who seek virtue, wisdom, and God.

 Beginning with a three-week freshman backpacking trip before classes begin, every student spends at least ten weeks in the wilderness and all students take an academic course in horsemanship.
 This unique combination of outdoor education has five key goals.

-Spiritual Transformation: Throughout the Bible, God used the solitude, silence, beauty, and challenges of the wilderness to bring about spiritual transformation.
+Spiritual Transformation: Throughout the Bible, God uses the solitude, silence, beauty, and challenges of the wilderness to bring about spiritual transformation.
 Psalm 19 (quoted above) celebrates the way God reveals Himself: first in creation (verses 1-6) and second in the Holy Scriptures (verses 7-14).
-WCC students study and encounter God in both cultivating a deep sense of wonder.
-They experience what Pope St. John Paul II described in his general audience of January 26, 2000, “Nature therefore becomes a Gospel that speaks to us of God: ‘For from the greatness and beauty of created things comes a corresponding perception of their Creator’ [Wisdom 13:5].”
+WCC students study and encounter God in both creation and Scripture, cultivating a deep sense of wonder.
+They experience what Pope St. John Paul II described in his general audience of January 26, 2000, “Nature therefore becomes a Gospel that speaks to us of God: ‘For from the greatness and beauty of created things comes a corresponding perception of their Creator’” [Wisdom 13:5].